LEARNAcademy/syllabus/react/tic-tac-toe.md

 - As a user, I can click on a square to mark it.
 - As a user, my partner can click on a square after me and see their mark.
 - As a user, I can't click on a square that has already been marked.
-- As a user, when either my partner or I win the game (three squares in a row: horizontally, vertically, or diagonally) I can see a notice telling me which player won.
+- As a user, when either my partner or I win the game (three squares in a row: horizontally, vertically, or diagonally), I can see a notice telling me which player won.
-- As a user, I can't continue playing the game after the game has been won.
+- As a user, I can't play the game after the game has been won.
 - As a user, if there are no more squares available, I can see a notice telling me that the game has ended.
 - As a user, I can click on a restart button that will clear the game board.

 ### 🏔 Stretch Goals

-- As a user, I can see a pleasant stylings on the application.
+- As a user, I can see pleasant stylings on the application.
 - As a user, I can see a notification that informs me whether it is currently my partner or my turn.
 - As a user, I can choose my marker from a predetermined list (X, O, a color, an emoji, etc...).